sirin-koca/Machine-Learning-Projects/README.md

-# Machine Learning, Data Analysis and Visualization with Python
+# 100 days of Machine Learning
+I continue to work on ML projects, starting with basics to learn the fundamentals.
 This repository contains demos for machine learning, data analysis and visualization in Python using:

 - **numpy**